-The Missing series two came to an end this Wednesday night, after eight episodes that left us breathless – and, just occasionally, thoroughly confused.
+The Missing series two came to an end tonight, after eight episodes that left us breathless – and, just occasionally, thoroughly confused.

 After the stomach-churning final hunt through the woods, we thought the series finale had tied up every loose end – but it’s never quite that simple with The Missing.